dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 ## How to install and use the ASP.NET Core Module

-For instructions on how to install and use the ASP.NET Core Module, see <xref:host-and-deploy/iis/index>.
+For instructions on how to install the ASP.NET Core Module, see the [Install the .NET Core Hosting Bundle](xref:host-and-deploy/iis/index#install-the-net-core-hosting-bundle) section of the <xref:xref:host-and-deploy/iis/index> article.

 ## Configuration with web.config